Dominic Raab: Early life and education

-Dominic Rennie Raab was born on 25 February 1974 in Buckinghamshire.
-He is the son of Jean, a clothes buyer, and Peter Raab, a food manager for Marks & Spencer.
-His father, who was Jewish, came to Britain from Czechoslovakia in 1938 at age six, when his family decided to flee because the Munich Agreement gave the Sudetenland to Nazi Germany.
-Raab was brought up in his English mother's faith, in the Church of England.
+Dominic Raab was born on 25 February 1974 in Buckinghamshire.
+He is the son of Jean, a clothes buyer, and Peter, a food manager for Marks & Spencer.
+His father, who was Jewish, was born in Czechoslovakia and fled the Nazis with his family in 1938 at age six.
+The family arrived in Britain in 1940, having spent some time in a refugee camp in Tangiers.
+Raab was brought up in the Church of England, his mother's faith.
 He grew up in Gerrards Cross, Buckinghamshire.
 Raab was 12 years old when his father died of cancer.

-Raab attended Dr Challoner's Grammar School, Amersham and spent a brief period as a volunteer on Kibbutz Sarid before studying law at Lady Margaret Hall, Oxford, where he had a room on the same corridor as future Channel 4 News presenter Cathy Newman.
-Raab spent his time at Oxford "doing a lot of karate" and captained the university karate team, and graduated with a Bachelor of Arts degree in Jurisprudence.
-He then pursued further studies at Jesus College, Cambridge, where he won the Clive Parry Prize for International Law, and obtained a Master of Laws degree.
+Raab attended Dr Challoner's Grammar School, Amersham, and spent a brief period as a volunteer on a kibbutz before studying law at Lady Margaret Hall, Oxford, where he captained the university karate team.
+He then studied for a Master of Laws degree at Jesus College, Cambridge, where he won the Clive Parry Prize for International Law.